GOP lawmakers ask Roy Moore to step aside if sexual allegations are true

 Moore approached Leigh Corfman while she was sitting outside a wooden bench with her mother, and offered to watch Corfman while her mother went inside for a child custody hearing, the Post reported.
 He was an assistant district attorney at the time.

 "He said, 'Oh, you don't want her to go in there and hear all that.
-I'll stay out here with her,' " Corfman's mother, Nancy Wells, told The Post.
+I'll stay out here with her,'" Corfman's mother, Nancy Wells, told The Post.
 "I thought, how nice for him to want to take care of my little girl."

 Moore asked Corfman for her number, called her a few days later, and then he picked her up around the corner from her house in Gadsden.
 He then drove her 30 minutes away to the woods, called her pretty and kissed her, the Post reports.
 During a second visit, Moore took off her shirt and pants and he removed his clothes.
 He touched her over her bra and underpants, she told the Post, and guided her hand to touch him over his underwear.